marcel-valdez/algorithms-user-project/README.md

 5. Go into one of the tests and comment one of the `omit(Yet to see the light)` methods to work on that test.
 6. Implement the method corresponding to that test.

+For more details read the [Google Doc presentation](http://bit.ly/UbsG8O).

 ### Using the Jedi Box

 Jedi Box a Virtualbox machine with minimal Ubuntu 12.04 installed and the Jedi Factory project setup in it.